n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 Fifth, consonants that occur before the base consonant must be tagged with `POS_PREBASE_CONSONANT`.

+Kannada does not use any pre-base consonants; this step is listed here because it is part of the general processing scheme for shaping Indic scripts.

 #### 2.6: Reph ####

 Sixth, initial "Ra,Halant" sequences that will become "Reph"s must be tagged with